seanbreckenridge/cube-scramble-cli/README.rst

   [Quit]                                     QUIT

-After selecting a scramble, you may repeatedly press ``return``/``enter`` to generate another scramble of the same type.
+After selecting a scramble, you may repeatedly press ``return``/``enter`` to generate another scramble of the same type, or enter a number to generate that many scrambles of the selected type.
 You can generate multiple scrambles of the same type, by providing a number after a symbol; e.g. ``3x3 3``

 Use Ctrl+C or Ctrl+D, or type ``QUIT`` to quit

+Tests can be run with:

+``python3 -m doctest cube_scramble_cli/scramble_cli.py``

 .. _pyTwistyScrambler: https://github.com/euphwes/pyTwistyScrambler
 .. _prompt_toolkit: https://github.com/prompt-toolkit/python-prompt-toolkit